-- 1. Parents must be given at least 5 calendar days prior written notice of any local program-initiated IFSP meeting.
+- 1. Parents must be given at least 5 calendar days prior written notice of any local program initiated IFSP meeting.
 Other IFSP Team members will be notified reasonably in advance to allow for participation.
-Team members can participate in IFSP meetings in person, via speaker-phone, video conferencing, internet connections, or other means that allow them to interact in real time with other team members.
-If a BCW team member is unable to participate face to face or other real-time method in the IFSP meeting, written input must be submitted prior to the IFSP meeting as outlined in the Participants section of this policy. - 2.
+Team members can participate in IFSP meetings in person, via speakerphone, video conferencing, internet connections, or other means that allow them to interact in real time with other team members.
+If a BCW team member is unable to participate face to face or other real-time method in the IFSP meeting, documentation must be submitted prior to the IFSP meeting as outlined in the Participants section of this policy. - 2.
 At least one IFSP Team member/discipline must participate in the IFSP development meeting. - 3.
 Because the family is an integral part of the multidisciplinary team, the IFSP meeting must be held in settings and at times that are convenient to families.
-Such settings may include, but are not limited to, home, child care, Early
+Such settings may include, but are not limited to, home, childcare, Early

 - Intervention office, primary care physician's office, or other settings as requested by the family. - 4.
 IFSP meetings must be held in the native language or other mode of communication of the parent(s), unless clearly not feasible to do so (see Procedural Safeguards Section). - 5.
-Written documentation of efforts to locate interpreter services for the parent(s) must be maintained in the child's BCW early intervention record.
+All attempts to schedule the IFSP meeting must be documented in the child's file - 6.
+Documentation of efforts to locate interpreter services for the parent(s) must be maintained in the child's BCW early intervention record.